Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Introduction

 The energy region under study is near the threshold of the $e^+e^-\to K_SK_L$ reaction.
 Therefore, its cross section is sensitive to the effects of final-state interaction (FSI).
 The FSI contribution increases as the threshold is approached.
 For example, at $E=1000$ MeV, the cross section due to FSI is expected to increase by 16\%~\cite{milsal}.
 In this analysis, we will fit the measured $e^+e^-\to K_SK_L$ cross section taking into account the contribution of the final-state interaction.

-The main task of experiments at the VEPP-2000 $e^+e^-$ collider is the precision measurement of the total hadron cross section, needed, in particular, to calculate the hadron contribution to the anomalous magnetic moment of the muon $a_\mu$.
+The main task of experiments at the VEPP-2000 $e^+e^-$ collider is the precision measurement of the total hadronic cross section, needed, in particular, to calculate the hadron contribution to the anomalous magnetic moment of the muon $a_\mu$.
 To reach the accuracy of the $a_\mu$ calculation equal to the expected accuracy of the Fermilab experiment (0.14 ppm)~\cite{g-2-tdr}, the cross section of the dominant process $e^+e^-\to\pi^+\pi^-$ must be measured with an accuracy of 0.2\% (see, for example,~\cite{Davier}).
 For the process $e^+e^-\to K_SK_L$ near the $\phi(1020)$ resonance, the required accuracy is about 1\%.

-In the energy range under study, the most accurate measurements of the $e^+e^-\to K_SK_L$ cross section were carried out in the SND~\cite{sndphi} and CMD-2~\cite{cmd2phi} experiments at the VEPP-2M collider and in the CMD-3~\cite{cmd-3kskl} experiment at the VEPP-2000 collider.
+In the energy range under study, the most accurate measurements of the $e^+e^-\to K_SK_L$ cross sections were carried out in the SND~\cite{sndphi} and CMD-2~\cite{cmd2phi} experiments at the VEPP-2M collider and in the CMD-3~\cite{cmd-3kskl} experiment at the VEPP-2000 collider.
 The systematic errors in the cross section in these experiments are 3.2\%, 1.7\%, and 1.8\%, respectively.
+In this analysis we achieve a systematic uncertainty of 0.9\%.